-Key Pressures Facing Leaders Right Now
+Key Pressure Facing Leaders Right Now: Interpersonal Relationships

 In a previous post, we talked about the crucial nature of emotional intelligence growth in our leadership development plans.
 In that post, I told you I was going to share three emotional intelligence competencies that are under pressure especially in our Covid-19 reality.
 The first competency we talked about was flexibility.
 The second competency we talked about was problem solving.
 In this post we will talk about the third competency under pressure, especially crucial in our current reality; our ability to have a healthy level of interpersonal relationships.